cnr-ibba/nf-chip-alignment/README.md

 ## About alignments

+Alignments are made using `megablast` task, which is more stringent and faster then the default `blastn`.
-Alignment are filtered relying *percentage aligned* and *percentage identiy*.
+Alignments are filtered relying *percentage aligned* and *percentage identity*.
 A probe is considered unmapped if all alignments are filtered, if there are more than one alignment after filtering or if the SNP doesn't match to the reference genome.
-The last condition however is not correlated in a issue in alignment, however I could be difficult to join this particular SNP with other data or refer it to a reference SNP.
+The last condition however is not correlated in a issue in alignment, however it could be difficult to join this particular SNP with other data or refer it to a reference SNP.
 For such reason SNP is discarded even if there's a perfect match of the probe